 Data Engineers need to understand database management, and as such, in-depth knowledge of SQL is hugely valuable.
 Likewise, other database solutions, such as Cassandra or Bigtable, are great to know if you plan on doing freelance or for hire engineering, as not every database is going to be built in the recognizable standard.

-Data warehousing and ETL tools
+Data warehouse architecture and ETL tools

 Data warehousing and ETL experience is essential to this position.
 Data warehousing solutions like Redshift or Panoply, as well as familiarity with ETL Tools, such as with StitchData or Segment is hugely valuable.
 Similarly, experience with data storage and retrieval is equally vital, as the amount of data being dealt with is simply astronomical.